- Transfer Credits

 The curriculum for this online master’s program is reviewed by an advisory council of industry experts for relevancy to today’s marketplace.
 Course topics include:

 Note: When enrolling in this program, you will be asked to choose between two different end-of-program options: a comprehensive final examination (capstone option) or a supervised practicum in a sports management work environment.
-If you are a resident of Kentucky or New York, you will not be allowed to select the practicum option as your end-of-program requirement.

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes: